kevin-wong/mac-settings/README.md

 ```
 w                  up one paragraph
 shift-w            beginning of file
-s to scroll down   down one paragraph
+s                  down one paragraph
 shift-s            end of file
-shift-u            re-do, so it matching undo (u)
+shift-u            re-do to match undo (u)
 ```

 <a href="https://github.com/altercation/vim-colors-solarized/tree/master/colors">Download</a> Solarized for vim.<br/>